DeaconSeals/cpsc-1230/docs/term/2025-fallB/announcements/all-access.md

 **access code** provided to you by the AU All Access program via an email from `noreply@auburn.edu`.
 This email is sent the day before classes began for the full semester, and could be automatically  moved in to your Junk folder.
 You will only need the access code the first time you use Vocareum.
+If you can't find the email with your code, please reach out to `books@auburn.edu` for help.
+If you enter your code and it doesn't work, please reach out to `support@vocareum.com` for assistance.

 # Paying for Vocareum - AU All Access